kannans89/RustRepo/10_DecisionMaking/10_DecisionMaking.md

 ```

-In the below example  state_code is matched with a list of values `MH,KL,KA,GA` , if any match found a string value is returned to variable `state`.If not match found the default case `_`  value `Unkown` is returned.
+In the below example  state_code is matched with a list of values `MH,KL,KA,GA` , if any match found a string value is returned to variable `state`.If no match found the default case `_` matches and  value `Unkown` is returned.

 ```rust
 fn main(){